 For applicants internal to UWS applications for the Master of Teaching (Birth - 12 Years) course may be made through the School of Education Course Nomination form located on the UWS website.

 For applicants external to UWS, applications for the Master of Teaching (Birth - 12 Years) course must be made through the Universities Admissions Centre (UAC).

-International applicants must apply directly to the University of Western Sydney via the UWS International office.
+International applicants must apply directly to the University of Western Sydney via UWS International.